notsue/hax/README.md

-# hax
+# HaX

-Generic Markup Language **hax**, with parser 'parsehax.py' and editor 'edithax.py'.
-Creates wellformed XM or (X)HTML.
+**HaX** is the name of a markup language.

-Please use PURL (persistent URL) to cite this repository: http://purl.org/hax/info
+A parser 'hax.py' converts HaX to XML, HTML or XHTML.

 ## Objective

-Producing wellformed/valid XML-files with less energy.
-Hax-tags are shortcuts for XML-tags.
+Edit XML- or HTML5-files with less energy.
+HaX-tags are shortcuts for XML-tags.

 For example:

-XML: <h1,id="section1",property="dc.title">An example</h1>
+XML: <p class="alert" title="I should pop up">An example</h1>

-HAX: \[h1,section1,p=dc.title An example\]
+HaX: <p.alert@T="I should pop up" An example>

 So:
-  - closing hax-tag is nameless;
+  - endtag is nameless;
-  - attributes, separeted by a comma, can be nameless also, or replaced by a short name
+  - attribunames can be reduced to symbol (. in example) or short name (T in example)

 A hax-parser should convert from HAX-markup to the XML-format.